 Moves hands to mouth

-You may find that your baby responds in many ways, including the following:
+You may find that your baby responds in many ways, including:

 Startles at loud noises